wuertele/Drupal-Deployer/README.txt

 Originally by: Barry O'Rourke (barry@alted.co.uk)

-Rewritten by: Khalid Baheyeldin (http://baheyeldin.com/khalid)
+Rewritten by: Khalid Baheyeldin (http://baheyeldin.com/khalid and http://2bits.com)

 If you use this module, find it useful, and want to send the author a thank you note, then use the Feedback/Contact page at the URL above.